 Energy customer bills

-Our view: We have taken action to reduce the cost on energy bills of Government policies, making sure they offer value for money and are fair to bill payers.
-As well as this, thanks to the introduction of Smart Meters, energy suppliers now have the ability to offer innovative schemes and give customers greater control over their energy use.
+We have taken action to reduce the cost on energy bills of government policies, making sure they offer value for money and are fair to bill payers.
+As well as this, thanks to the introduction of smart meters, energy suppliers now have the ability to offer innovative schemes and give customers greater control over their energy use.
 The Competition and Markets Authority has also conducted the biggest review into the energy market to make sure customers are treated fairly.
 We have also made switching easier and quicker, so you can shop around for a better deal if you think you are paying too much.

 Solar panels and changes to business rates

 The Solar Trade Association (STA) has commented on proposed changes to the business rates for buildings with rooftop solar panels.
 The STA says this will make solar panels too expensive for businesses to consider.
 The changes are being consulted on by the Valuation Office Agency but no decisions have been taken.

 We’re aware that the Valuation Office Agency (VOA) is in discussions with industry bodies on how they assess different types of non-domestic property.
 We are liaising with industry, the VOA, and wider government departments to consider any changes to solar PV.
 Last week Andrea Leadsom met with the Solar Trade Association, and this was one of the issues they raised.
 They have been asked to provide further information to us.